-Bitters: A concentrated herbal alcoholic blend frequently added to cocktails to enhance flavor; Angostura bitters is the most widely-used and was invented in 1824 by a German physician for stomach maladies
+Bitters: A concentrated herbal alcoholic blend frequently added to cocktails to enhance flavor (side note for those wondering what bitters are: Angostura bitters is the most widely-used and was invented in 1824 by a German physician for stomach maladies) You can even learn how to make bitters using a bitters recipe.

 Chaser: Anything consumed immediately after a shot or neat drink